up to 5 Miles

 - The program will begin 8:30 a.m. and ends at 4:30 p.m.
 Please arrive 15 minutes early.

-- Hiking distance covers 5 miles with 730 feet elevation change.
+- Hiking distance covers up to 5 miles with 730 feet elevation change.

 - On-site parking available.